Christopher Thomson, 1st Baron Thomson: Politics

 After Versailles Thomson made the decision to enter politics, and joined the Labour Party and Fabian Society.
 He stood as Labour candidate in two Tory strongholds, Bristol Central in 1922 and St Albans in 1923, but failed to win either seat.
 In 1924, however, newly elected Labour Prime Minister Ramsay MacDonald elevated him to the peerage as Baron Thomson, of Cardington in the County of Bedford.
 He was sworn of the Privy Council at the same time.
 He served as Secretary of State for Air in MacDonald's first short lived Labour administration of 1924 – interrupting briefly Sir Samuel Hoare's seven-year grip on the post.
 The fall of the government meant that it was not until 1929 that he regained the position, once again serving under MacDonald.
 In the interim he had maintained his air interests acting as chairman of the Royal Aeronautical Society and the Royal Aero Club, and patron of the Air League.

 Private life

-Thomson was known as Kit to his family and C. B. to his friends.
-In March 1915 while British military attache in Bucharest, he met the (married) French-Romanian author Princess Marthe Bibesco, and remained devoted to her for the rest of his life.
+Lord Thomson was known as Kit to his family and C. B. to his friends.
+In March 1915, while British military attache in Bucharest, he met the (married) French-Romanian author Princess Marthe Bibesco, and remained devoted to her for the rest of his life.
 They corresponded regularly.
-She dedicated four books to "C.B.T." and visited the site of the R101 accident with their mutual friend the Abbé Mugnier in December 1930.
+She dedicated four books to "C.B.T." and visited the site of the R101 accident with their mutual friend, the Abbé Mugnier, in December 1930.